jacoscaz/treesandrobots.github.io/_posts/2022-01-02-economic-case-for-preserving-attention.md

 that are around me.
 I can feel myself becoming restless as I struggle to maintain focus on longer pieces of text, and I can feel the struggle growing as time goes by.
-Moreover, and perhaps more significantly, I can feel how dramatically easier it becomes for me to maintain focus after a period of lower exposure to technology.
+Moreover, and perhaps more significantly, I can feel how dramatically easier it becomes to maintain focus after a period of lower exposure to technology.

 Although I am happy to see most scientific literature confirming that